omarmosid/omarmo.com/src/content/post/new-city/index.md

 She was right.
 We’d only been there three days, yet somehow, we knew where to find the best coffee, which side streets to cut through, and even when it was worth breaking the rules and jaywalking.
 It felt like we belonged.

-But then I thought of my cousin[^1] in Leicester.
+But then I thought of my cousin in Leicester.
 He’s lived there for years, but if you asked him to walk you to the nearest park without GPS, he’d open Google Maps.
 Not because he’s lazy—he just doesn’t seem to build that “mental map” of places the way some people do.

-Over time, I’ve learned there’s a difference between two types of navigation knowledge:
+Over time, I’ve learned there’s a difference between two types of navigation knowledge[^1]:

 * Route knowledge – knowing how to get somewhere step-by-step. (“Turn left at the bakery, then right at the bus stop.”)
 * Survey knowledge – knowing where things are in relation to each other. (“The park is north of the high street, and the coffee shop is west of the station.”)